Connect with us

 She sees me as shackled to the desk, writing all the time.

-I never thought there would be such a divide in the way we saw things when I first start working from home, or that she would feel like I am doing more and unable to spend time with her.
+I never thought there would be such a difference in how we see things, or that she would feel like I was doing more and unable to spend time with her.

 Other people are going to make comments about how you don’t work